Increase Your Yard’s Privacy

-Imagine it – you just bought a brand new home and are starting to settle in when you realize… your outdoor space has zero privacy.
+Imagine it – you just bought a brand new home and are starting to settle in when you realize… you need to increase your yard’s privacy because your outdoor space has zero privacy.
 Maybe your neighbor’s kitchen window looks right out over your yard, or your deck is eye level with the house behind yours and backyard grilling turns into a staring contest.
 Maybe you have a pool and no fence to keep prying eyes away as you enjoy an afternoon swim.

 Privacy is important, but sometimes it gets lost in the shuffle when you’re considering how you want to utilize your outdoor space.
 Don’t let a lack of privacy steer you away from enjoying your yard.
-Here are a few tips on how you can make your yard more private with (or without) a fence.
+Here are a few tips on how you can increase your yard’s privacy with (or without) a fence.

 Why Does Privacy Matter?